 Paid traffic means buying ad space to promote your affiliate offers.
 There are different ways to do this, too.
 For example, you may pay for conversions only, or you may pay for views or clicks.
 It all depends on your goals.
 But in most cases, merchants pay commissions only for conversions which is why it’s the most common way of using paid ads as an affiliate marketer.

-Deciding between paid and free traffic is up to you.
+Deciding between paid and organic traffic is up to you.
 If you can afford using the paid methods, it can pay off since you get more instant results and you have a higher potential to earn a lot.
-And if you have the time, you might want to use both paid and free methods to attract traffic.
+And if you have the time, you might want to use both paid and organic methods to attract traffic.

 We hope that this ultimate guide to affiliate marketing has improved your knowledge about affiliate marketing.
 The purpose of this blog is to bring added value to our audience and help you advance to the next stage on your affiliate marketing journey.